-‘Destiny Age Of Triumph’ Brings Mayhem To Nightfall, Blue Flames Are Back
+‘Destiny’ Age Of Triumph Brings Mayhem To Nightfall, Blue Flames Are Back

 Weekly Story Playlist

-All of the story missions from Destiny have been moved to their own playlist and have had three modifiers added to them, and the Light level raised to 380.
+All of the story missions from Destiny have been moved to their own playlist and have had three modifiers added to them and the Light level raised to 380.
 Each week will have a different theme, such as Earth and Moon, Mars and Venus, Dark Below, etc. Additionally, players are guaranteed one Treasure of Ages from this playlist each week plus 20 Legendary Marks for up to five missions a week.

 Featured Crucible Playlist